nimarty/hackypi/readme.md

 > ℹ️ Hacky Pi is not some kind of device which allows you to attack other systems.
 It is a training platform.

 # Getting Started
-You will need a Host System to run the Hacky Packages Server (OPKG Server) and to attack Hacky Pi.
+You will need a host system to run the Hacky Packages Server (OPKG Server) and to attack Hacky Pi.
 Hacky Pi needs a network connection in order to work.
 It is suggested to connect Hacky Pi and the host in an isolated network to prevent accidentally hacking the environment.

 <img src="res/hackypi_deployment.png" width="600">

 ## Setup Hacky Packages Server
-To install and start the server you need a Linux Host with Docker.
+To install and start the server you need a Linux host with docker.
 Windows is not currently supported.
 1. `docker run -d -p 8080:80 ghcr.io/nimarty/opkg-server:latest`

 This will automatically pull the docker image and launch the package server in the background.